St Andrew’s Prep, Eastbourne

 Good For: St Andrew’s feels like a school that builds independence and confidence while keeping a community feel.
 Parents with an eye on the future and how children will hold their own in a bigger school, and ultimately the workplace, should like its emphasis on public speaking and verbal reasoning.
 The beach nearby is a bonus.

 Not so good for: Though the feel of the school is not formal, some may prefer a more casual uniform for this age group.
-It hasn’t the vast acres of some prep schools, it’s a town site, so won’t suit parents with a country manor in rolling hills in mind.
+Though the school has larger grounds than any other prep in Eastbourne, it hasn’t the vast acres of some schools.
+It’s a town site, so won’t suit parents with a country manor in rolling hills in mind.
 An emphasis on thinking skills rather than hot housing is the educational style, something to consider if you veer towards the latter.

 St Andrew’s Prep, Meads, Eastbourne, East Sussex, BN20 7RP, 01323 733203 standrewsprep.co.uk